apache/age-website/docs/functions/numeric_functions.md

 ## sign

-sign() returns the signum of the given number: 0 if the number is 0, -1 for any negative number, and 1 for any positive number
+`sign()` returns the signum of the given number: 0 if the number is 0, -1 for any negative number, and 1 for any positive number

-Syntax:sign(expression)
+Syntax: `sign(expression)`

 Returns:

-An Integer.
+An integer.

 Arguments: